GrindFest/GrindFest/README.md

 # unsorted

+how should movement on pc work? like in nox and uo? right click to move where mouse cursor is pointing to

 7dmg = 3.5 damage of hearts its now confusing you deal 7 damage, but each heart is 2 hitpoints